mediamicroservices/mm/README.md

 #### makewaveform
 *  makewaveform is an alias for the updated function makederiv (options below).
-* You can create a a visual representation of the primary audio of the input with makederiv by typing: 'makederiv -T waveform [options] [input]'.
+* You can create a a visual representation of the primary audio of the input with makederiv by typing: `makederiv -T waveform [options] [input]`.
 * Or continue to use makewaveform using this valid option: makederiv [-d /path/to/deliver/to/] fileorpackage1 [fileorpackage2].

 #### makeyoutube